 Background

-The sub-process of interest starts when a “picker” completes the pricking process where the accuracy of picked goods is to be verified by a team of “packer” staff.
+The sub-process of interest starts when a “picker” completes the picking process where the accuracy of picked goods is to be verified by a team of “packer” staff.
 Due to the very manual nature of the process, a certain number of errors do occur on a regular basis with potentially significant impact on financial losses and poor customer experiences.

 Justification around optimising the checking and verification process is that the actual impact is somewhat unknown and relies almost exclusively on Customer feedback on short delivery or where (honest) customers announce goods received not ordered.